The biggest compete event of the year: Nov 29 - Dec 2

 “It’s kind of like the Spice Girls.
 Everyone has their very clear personality.
 They all have their own interests.
 So you have to decide what’s going to resonate most with each one.
 Make sure you’re including hard numbers and data…include your bits of product, include your sales processes, include your marketing message and differentiators…that should give them what they need to support their teams and have a clear idea of where you sit.”

-In short, painting a clear, data-driven picture of where your organization and your competitors stand, and how you can differentiate, might just be your best bet to getting the always sought after buy-in from senior leaders.
+Painting a clear picture of where your organization and your competitors stand, and how you can differentiate, might just be your best bet to getting the always buy-in from senior leaders.

 To borrow a concept from Peter Thiel, going from zero to one is the biggest hurdle in building your competitive program from nothing to something.